ValPaliy/valticus/content/posts/Why I No Longer Use Twitter To Promote My Services.md

 Thank you very much for your time and attention.
 Be safe out there!

-Update: As of April 9th, 2023, I no longer user Instagram (ValPaliy) or Twitter (ValPaliy).
+Update: As of April 9th, 2023, I no longer use Instagram (ValPaliy) or Twitter (ValPaliy).